CompHound/CompHound.github.io/README.md

 CompHound project landing page.

-CompHound is a cloud-based universal component and asset usage analysis, report, bill of material and visualisation project providing sample code for two presentations on connecting the desktop with the cloud at
-[RTC Europe](http://www.rtcevents.com/rtc2015eu) in Budapest end of October and [Autodesk University](http://au.autodesk.com) in Las Vegas in December.
+CompHound is a cloud-based universal component and asset usage analysis, reporting, bill of materials, visualisation and navigation project providing sample code for two presentations on connecting the desktop with the cloud at [RTC Europe](http://www.rtcevents.com/rtc2015eu) in Budapest end of October and [Autodesk University](http://au.autodesk.com) in Las Vegas in December.

 It currently consists of two parts: